 Ile Aux Cerfs- the most beautiful island of Mauritius

-There’s a lot of activities offers on the spot but quite expensive.
-Snorkeling is mainly the best thing to do without costing you any money.
-Bring your snorkel gear if you visit the island.
-There are restaurant and stalls for souvenirs.
+You can do a lot of activities on the island, but it’s pretty expensive.
+Snorkeling is the best thing to do without costing a penny if you bring your snorkel gear.
+There are restaurants and stalls for souvenirs.
 That said, everything is expensive on the island.

 Fort Frederik Hendrik

 It is not something you see every day.
 Thus, having a vehicle is worth it.
 Easy to stop anytime, anywhere — the story of Mauritius discovery starts here.

 The site contains and remains of the fort erected by the Dutch in 1638 named Frederik Hendrik.
 However, there’s nothing much left on the fort.
 But a short stroll around gives an overview of how this place was before.

 Also, there is a small museum, in which exhibits of ongoing archaeological activities on the site cast features of the Fort Frederik Hendrik are displayed.

 It was our last day in Mauritius, and we stayed nearby as we had our flight the next morning.
 I’m finally found tranquility in a place where no other tourists around.